 If you think it is more linked to sensory overload, then you will need to consider how this sensory overload can be reduced during their day.
 Some of the oral activities below may help with regulation.
 Heavy work can also be a useful strategy.
 We discuss heavy work further here.
 Your child may also benefit from assessment by an occupational therapist trained in sensory integration.

-Activities to help children who are oral sensory seeking
+Sensory activities to help children who are oral sensory seeking

 Please note many of these activities include food.
 It is expected that the adult using the suggestions considers any allergies or dietary requirements the child may have.
+As a general rule, chewing and sucking have a more calming effect.
+Crunchy textures can be more alearting, but in some cases can also help to reorganise.

 For children that prefer sucking you can try: